-Leo van Wissen is director of the Netherlands Interdisciplinary Demographic Institute (NIDI).
+Leo van Wissen is researcher/acting theme group leader at NIDI and former director of NIDI.
 He is also professor of Economic Demography at the Faculty of Spatial Sciences of the University of Groningen (see https://www.rug.nl/staff/l.j.g.van.wissen/).
 His research interests include demographic modelling and forecasting, ageing, regional population change, spatial interaction, and regional modelling.
 He supervised more than twenty PhD’s on topics such as economic-demographic interactions, migration, regional demographic change, ageing, health and wellbeing, population decline, and firm demography.
 He published numerous articles in international peer reviewed journals on each of these topics and is (co)author of a number of scientific books.

 He teaches quantitative methods and techniques as well as projection models in the master program Population Studies in the Department of Demography at the Faculty of Spatial Sciences.
 He was also vice-dean of the faculty in the period 2008-10.